 Blackberries are native to several continents, including Asia, Europe, and North and South America.
 Learing of land for agriculture in North America allowed native blackberries to disperse and hybridize.
 Cultivation then followed between the years 1850-1860 (NRAES, 2008).

 In 2017, U.S. blackberry production was valued at $31.1 million, up from the previous year, $5.4 million came from fresh market sales, and $25.7 million came from processed sales (NASS, 2017).

 In 2016, the processed rate for blackberries was $0.41/pound, where the price for fresh blackberries was $0.84/pound (NASS, 2017)

 The number of farmers’ markets has increased 76 percent since 2008.
 The most recent data from 2014 says that there are 8,268 farmers’ markets currently operating in the United States.
 Although this is great news for farmers who sell their produce locally, it also means more competition.
 Thus, more thought must be put into value added procedures (USDA, 2014).

-Oregon is the predominant geographic source of cultivated U.S. blackberry production in the United States.
-In 2014, Oregon produced 45.4 million pounds of blackberries on 6,100 acres.
-Average blackberry yields per acre were 7, 390 pounds (down 15 percent from 2013 and down 17 percent from 2012).
-3.1 million pounds were sold as fresh berries and the remaining 41.9 million pounds were sold as processed product (NASS, 2015).
+Oregon is the predominant geographic source of cultivated U.S. blackberry production.
+In 2016, Oregon produced 51 million pounds on 7,000 acres Average blackberry yields per acre were 8,290 (Up since 2014 and 2015).
+6 million pounds were sold as fresh berries and 52 million pounds were sold as processed product.
+(NASS, 2017).